Frequently Asked Questions:

 Q: What kind of equipment do you use?

 A: We are proud to offer a selection of types of apparatus at the studio.
 Everything was chosen by our teachers based on years of working with every major manufacturer and was selected for its ability to get clients connected quickly and safely.
-Our reformers and towers are Basil Pilates manufactured equipment.
-Basil Blecher worked for Gratz, the original equipment manufacturers hired by Joseph Pilates himself.
-He opened his own manufacturing company and that company makes some of the most authentic equipment out there.
-We are proud to be one of the few studios in Canada offering Basil Equipment.
-You will feel a difference if you are accustomed to Stott or Balanced Body reformers!
-In addition to the Basil Reformers and Towers we also use Centreline Chairs designed by The Pilates Centre in Boulder, Colorado and our Cadillac is designed in partnership with Jay Grimes and is part of Balanced Body’s Contrology Series.
+Our reformers, towers, high/electric chair and arm/baby chair are Pilates Designs manufactured equipment.
+You will feel a big difference if you are accustomed to Stott or Balanced Body reformers!
+In addition to the Pilates Designs apparatus we also use CentreLine Chairs designed by The Pilates Centre in Boulder, Colorado and our Cadillac is designed in partnership with Jay Grimes and is part of Balanced Body’s Contrology Series.
+The studio is also equipped with a ladder barrel, a class set of spine correctors, arc barrels, raised mats, Ped-o-Pul and all the classical small props.
 Come check it all out!

 Q: Is Pilates like Yoga?

 A: No. While both approaches are considered Mind/Body Exercise they are quite different.
 Yoga is a series of static stretches with a different cueing of the breath than usually found in Pilates.
 While Pilates can be a profound physical experience there is no spiritual aspect to the work.
-You will not chant or meditate at Pilates class!
+You will not chant or meditate at Pilates class.
 Pilates can be a wonderful complementary form of exercise to support your Yoga practice.

 In Pilates we stretch and lengthen the muscle dynamically with fewer held stretches.
 One of the over-arching Pilates goals is uniform development.
 We will endeavor to stretch what is tight, and strengthen what is weak but we will do it through the incorporation of resistance-based equipment.